 How can I avoid getting gonorrhea?

-There are many ways to prevent getting gonorrhea and it’s as easy as ABC.
+There are many ways to prevent getting gonorrhea.
+Practice safer sex:

 Learn more about the causes, risk factors, and treatment of gonorrhea:

-- Department of Health Services gonorrhea fact sheet, P-42048 (in English, Spanish and Hmong).
+- Department of Health Services fact sheet, P-42048, in multiple languages

-- Centers for Disease Control and Prevention (CDC) fact sheet.
+- CDC (Centers for Disease Control and Prevention) fact sheet (in Spanish)

 Testing and treatment